Introducing the Resorts Added to Ikon Pass With the Addition of St. Moritz, Switzerland

 Looking from Corviglia to Corvatsch, picture: Julia Schneemann

 The ski area offers 75 miles (120 km) of groomed runs and is accessed by aerial tramway from Surlej or Furtschellas.
 The skiable terrain stretches from 1,797 meters to 3,303 meters.
 The longest continuous ski run is 3.75 miles (6 km) from the top of Furtschellas to the bottom station at Surlej and stretches across 916 meters of vertical.
-You can ski from Corvatsch down the Hahnensee course all the way to St. Moritz Bad, from where you can pop across the road to the Signal tramway and head into the Corviglia ski area.
+You can ski from Corvatsch down the Hahnensee course to St. Moritz Bad, from where you can pop across the road to the Signal tramway and head into the Corviglia ski area.

 Corvatsch boasts a massive terrain park with a proline and halfpipe and is host yearly to the FIS Freeski and Snowboard World Cup.
 It is also a mecca for freeriders and hosts several freeride events.
 Due to its shady location, Corvatsch is skiable from early November to late April and offers some of the best snow in the valley.
 Corvatsch hosts night skiing every Friday during the peak season (December to early April).